Nick689/number-to-letter-in-BASIC/README.md

 - Limit the use of arrays
 - Declare Variant instead of array
 - Write IF-THEN-ELSE on one line when possible (no ENDIF at the end)
-- Prefer IF-THEN-ELSE to SELECT-CASE
+- Prefer IF-THEN-ELSE on one line to SELECT-CASE

 - List every case with a SELECT CASE instead of using an array (this is extreme optimisation like in English3)